alanshaw/markdown-pdf/README.md

-Node module that converts Markdown files to PDFs.
+Node module that converts HTML files to PDFs.
 Built on [markdown-pdf](https://www.npmjs.org/package/markdown-pdf) by alanshaw.

 The PDF looks great because it is styled by HTML5 Boilerplate.
 What? - Yes!
 HTML is pushed into the HTML5 Boilerplate `index.html`.
 Phantomjs renders the page and saves it to a PDF.
-You can even customize the style of the PDF by passing an optional path to your CSS _and_ you can pre-process your markdown file before it is converted to a PDF by passing in a pre-processing function, for creating templates.
+You can even customize the style of the PDF by passing an optional path to your CSS _and_ you can pre-process your html file before it is converted to a PDF by passing in a pre-processing function, for creating templates.

 Getting started
 ---